Analysts Agree: The Future of Vulnerability Management Will Be Risk-Based

 To get a more detailed sense of Gartner’s view of the future of vulnerability management–and to understand how maturing your own vulnerability management model can result in the three benefits I listed above–check out our latest newsletter featuring research from Gartner.

-I think you’ll agree with the growing chorus of industry voices that the future of vulnerability management will be risk-based.
+I think you’ll agree with the growing chorus of industry voices that the future is risk-based vulnerability management.

 The Future of Vulnerability Management is Risk-Based is published by Kenna Security.
 Editorial content supplied by Kenna Security is independent of Gartner analysis.
 All Gartner research is used with Gartner’s permission, and was originally published as part of Gartner’s syndicated research service available to all entitled Gartner clients. © 2019 Gartner, Inc. and/or its affiliates.
 All rights reserved.
 The use of Gartner research in this publication does not indicate Gartner’s endorsement of Kenna Security’s products and/or strategies.
 Reproduction or distribution of this publication in any form without Gartner’s prior written permission is forbidden.
 The information contained herein has been obtained from sources believed to be reliable.
 Gartner disclaims all warranties as to the accuracy, completeness or adequacy of such information.
 The opinions expressed herein are subject to change without notice.
 Although Gartner research may include a discussion of related legal issues, Gartner does not provide legal advice or services and its research should not be construed or used as such.
 Gartner is a public company, and its shareholders may include firms and funds that have financial interests in entities covered in Gartner research.
 Gartner’s Board of Directors may include senior managers of these firms or funds.
 Gartner research is produced independently by its research organization without input or influence from these firms, funds or their managers.
 For further information on the independence and integrity of Gartner research, see “Guiding Principles on Independence and Objectivity”, on its website.